Learn how developers can inspect your designs and export assets in our web app — no Mac required.

 In order to export and download assets from the web app, you’ll need to have done the following in the Mac app first:

-If none of the layers, Artboards or groups in your Sketch document are exportable, or it doesn’t contain any slices , you won’t be able to use the Export Assets feature for that document in the web app.
-If the Export Assets button in the web app is greyed out or individual assets don’t show any export options, it’s because there aren’t any layers or Artboards set as exportable for it.
+If the Export Assets button in the web app is greyed out or individual assets don’t show any export options, it’s because there aren’t any layers or Artboards set as exportable in the document.
+You’ll need to add slices or set layers, groups or Artboards as exportable in the Mac app first.